-As of December 31, 2019, with respect to GB002, we have exclusively licensed one pending U.S. patent application and one pending PCT application owned by Pulmokine directed to method of use claims, which, if issued, is not due to expire before 2037, excluding any additional term for patent term adjustment or extension.
-We also have exclusively licensed three issued U.S. patents co-owned by Pulmokine and Gilead Sciences, Inc., which are not due to expire before 2034, excluding any additional term for patent term adjustment or extension; one pending U.S. patent applications, which, if issued, are not due to expire before 2034, excluding any additional term for patent term adjustment or extension; and a number of patents and pending patent applications in other jurisdictions, including issued patents in Australia, the European Patent Convention and Japan, and pending applications in Australia, Canada, China, the European Patent Convention and Japan.
-These patents and patent applications are directed to GB002 compound, formulation and method of use claims.
+As of December 31, 2020, with respect to seralutinib, we have exclusively licensed one issued U.S. patent and a number of pending applications in other jurisdictions owned by Pulmokine directed to method of use claims, which, if issued, are not due to expire before 2037, excluding any additional term for patent term extension.
+We also have exclusively licensed four issued U.S. patents co-owned by Pulmokine and Gilead Sciences, Inc., which are not due to expire before 2034, excluding any additional term for patent term extension; five pending U.S. patent applications, which, if issued, are not due to expire before 2034, excluding any additional term for patent term extension; and a number of patents and pending patent applications in other jurisdictions, including issued patents in Australia, Canada, the European Patent Convention and Japan, and pending applications in Australia, Canada, China, the European Patent Convention and Japan.
+These patents and patent applications are directed to seralutinib compound, formulation and method of use claims.

-As of December 31, 2019, with respect to GB004, we have exclusively licensed from Aerpio ten issued U.S. patents directed to compound, pharmaceutical composition and method of use claims, eight of which are not due to expire before 2030, and one, directed to synthetic method claims, is not due to expire before 2035, excluding any additional term for patent term adjustment or extension; one pending U.S. patent application directed to compound and method of use claims, which, if issued, is not due to expire before 2030, excluding any additional term for patent term adjustment or extension; and a number of patents and pending patent applications in other jurisdictions.
-The patents and pending patent applications directed to compound, pharmaceutical composition and method of use claims in other jurisdictions, and which are not due to expire before 2030, include issued patents in Australia, Canada, China, the European Patent Convention, India, Japan, Mexico, New Zealand and South Korea, and pending patent applications directed to synthetic method claims in other jurisdictions, and which are not due to expire before 2035, include pending patent applications in China, the European Patent Convention, India and Japan.
+As of December 31, 2020, with respect to GB004, we have exclusively licensed from Aerpio ten issued U.S. patents directed to compound, pharmaceutical composition and method of use claims, eight of which are not due to expire before 2030, and one, directed to synthetic method claims, is not due to expire before 2035, excluding any additional term for patent term extension; two pending U.S. patent applications directed to compound and method of use claims, which, if issued, are not due to expire before 2030, excluding any additional term for patent sand pending patent applications in other jurisdictions.
+The patents and pending patent applications directed to compound, pharmaceutical composition and method of use claims in other jurisdictions, and which are not due to expire before 2030, include issued patents in Australia, Canada, China, the European Patent Convention, India, Japan, Mexico, New Zealand and South Korea, and pending patent applications in Brazil, the European Patent Convention, India, Mexico and South Korea.
+The patents and pending patent applications directed to synthetic method claims in other jurisdictions, and which are not due to expire before 2035, include pending patent applications in China, the European Patent Convention, India and Japan.

-As of December 31, 2019, we owned one pending U.S. patent application directed to compound, pharmaceutical composition and method of use claims for GB1275, which, if issued, is not due to expire before 2036, excluding any additional term for patent term adjustment or extension, and a number of corresponding patent applications pending in other jurisdictions, including Australia, Brazil, Canada, China, the European Patent Convention, Israel, India, Japan, Mexico, New Zealand, Singapore and South Korea, also directed to compound, pharmaceutical composition and method of use claims for GB1275.
+As of December 31, 2020, we owned one issued U.S. patent directed to compound, pharmaceutical composition and method of use claims for GB1275, which, if issued, is not due to expire before 2036, excluding any additional term for patent term extension, and a number of corresponding patent applications pending in other jurisdictions, including Australia, Brazil, Canada, China, the European Patent Convention, Israel, Japan, Mexico, New Zealand, Singapore and South Korea, also directed to compound, pharmaceutical composition and method of use claims for GB1275.